strimzi/strimzi.github.io/_posts/2021-08-15-using-http-bridge-as-a-kubernetes-sidecar.md

 But running it as a sidecar has also some advantages.
 Since the bridge is used only locally, you have less worries about securing it.
-You do not need any API Gateway or Proxy to secure it.
+You do not need any API Gateway or reverse proxy to secure it.
 You have also less worries about scaling the bridge.
-Each instance of your application will have its own bridge instance and will behave exactly as if it used a built in Kafka client.
+Each instance of your application will have its own bridge instance and will behave exactly as if it used a built-in Kafka client.
-Even when using it to consume messages, it will have exactly the same properties as native Kafka client including message ordering or partitions assignments.
+Even when using it to consume messages, it will have exactly the same properties as a native Kafka client including message ordering or partitions assignments.

-Using a Kafka client directly in your application will still give you better performance and should be still preferred.
+Using a Kafka client directly in your application will still give you better performance and should still be the preferred approach.
 But if you for some reason cannot do it, the bridge sidecar is a real option to consider.

 ## Beyond Kubernetes

-The sidecar pattern is well known Kubernetes pattern.
+The sidecar pattern is a well known Kubernetes pattern.
 But you can easily replicate it also outside of Kubernetes.
 For example when running your application in virtual machines, you can deploy the bridge as a second service in each VM.
 So it is not limited to Kubernetes only.